 These aren't waterproof, and their durability could use improvement.

-Features a side zipper - a popular feature in tactical footwear.
+Made from leather and nylon materials.
+Boasts a side zipper—a popular feature in tactical footwear.
 Soles resist slipping and flex to accommodate natural foot movements.
 Lightweight construction.

 Men’s combat boots, also called tactical boots, are known for their rugged design and military style.
 There is no standard combat boot, however, which gives you a wide array of choices.

 The right men’s combat boots for you depends on your needs and the environment in which you plan to wear them.
 Insulated combat boots are designed to withstand extreme cold, while other boots are waterproof or have drainage holes for trudging through wet conditions.
 If you plan to use your combat boots as work boots, you might need a pair with steel toes in addition to other safety features.
 Most combat boots are primarily made of leather, but synthetic options are also available.

 You probably intend to wear your combat boots for months, even years, and that means you want to consider all the factors carefully.
 Men’s combat boots vary in style, features, and fit, so there is sure to be a pair that’s right for you.